 SPCC (Spill Prevention, Control, and Countermeasure) plans are required by EPA’s SPCC regulations for thousands of facilities that store oil.
-EPA requires regulated facilities to develop and implement an SPCC plan to avoid oil spills and minimize impacts of spills on public health and the environment.
+The EPA requires regulated facilities to develop and implement an SPCC plan to avoid oil spills and minimize impacts of spills on public health and the environment.
 The plans must include provisions for oil spill prevention, spill response, and SPCC training.
 As defined in the SPCC regulations at 40 CFR 112, regulated facilities are non-transportation-related facilities with an aboveground oil storage capacity greater than 1,320 gallons or underground tanks with an oil storage capacity greater than 42,000 gallons that can be reasonably expected to discharge oil into navigable U.S. waters or shorelines.

-According to EPA, more than 640,000 facilities are potentially regulated under the SPCC regulations.
+According to the EPA, more than 640,000 facilities are potentially regulated under the SPCC regulations.
 Many of those must have a written SPCC plan.
 Not having an SPCC plan can and will hurt you.
-Consider:
+Compliance with SPCC regulations is more than environmental protection.
+It's also necessary to prevent penalties that could cost over $45,000 per day.

 SPCC-regulated facilities are subject to EPA inspections.
-In fact, EPA performs hundreds of SPCC inspections annually!
+In fact, the EPA performs hundreds of SPCC inspections annually!
 Having a complete and implemented SPCC Plan at a facility is essential to a successful inspection.
-Compliance with SPCC regulations is more than environmental protection.
-It's also necessary to prevent penalties that could cost up to $37,500 per day.

 SPCC plans also help save you time.
 By implementing your SPCC plan properly, you can provide effective training to employees and organize inspection checklists and records.
 It’s not enough to just write an SPCC plan—its procedures must be followed in order to comply with SPCC regulations!
 EPA inspectors are looking for implementation through proper spill prevention, spill response, training, documentation and recordkeeping, and spill containment measures when they visit a facility.